hQamonky/PictureExtractor/README.md

 # PictureExtractor
-Simple tool to copy all files from sub-directories to current directory.
+Simple tool to recursively move all files from a directory (and sub-directories) to another directory (without sub-directories).
-Use example :
+Example :
 ```bash
 java -jar ./PictureExtractor.jar /path/to/source /path/to/destination
 ```